Somali nationality law: Pre-colonial period (18th century-1889)

 As had been the case in earlier centuries, no single entity ruled in Somalia and Europeans increasingly were encroaching on their territory.
 While there were no firm borders between the territories ruled by local rulers, they shared grazing territory and engaged in trade, which often became the grounds of conflict.
 In the early part of the eighteenth century the Geledi and Wacdaan, who lived on opposite sides of the Shabelle River, joined forces to oust the Silcis Sultanate.
 This action gave rise to the founding of the Geledi Sultanate around 1750, which along with their Wacdaan allies, became the dominant political entity in southern Somalia through the nineteenth century.
 The Majeerteen Sultanate arose in 1800, in the region now known as Puntland.
-Another prominent group that emerged in the northeastern portion of the territory was the Warsangali Sultanate.
+Another prominent group that emerged in the northwestern portion of the territory was the Isaaq Sultanate.
 In 1839, the British established a trading fort in Aden, and signed treaties with the Isaaq clan rulers to access food supplies.
 In 1846, Charles Guillain, a French naval officer, led an expedition to visit the southern coast of Somalia.
 By the 1850s, the Omani Sultanate, based in Zanzibar, had imposed control over the sultanates on the Banaadir coast and the northern coast was under the control of the Sharif of Mukha, a Yemeni vassal of the Ottoman Empire.

 In 1850, Britain signed an agreement with the Majeerteen Sultanate to protect British ships in their waters in exchange for an annual subsidy.
 France signed treaties with the Sultan of Afar in 1862 and with the Issa elders in 1874, allowing the French to occupy Obock and Tadjoura.
 In the 1860s civil war ensued in the Majeerteen Sultanate, which lasted five years and resulted in the exile of their ruler.
 In 1865, Karl Klaus von der Decken, a German explorer, navigated the River Jubba, but was halted by the rapids above Bardera.
 In the 1870s, the exiled Majeerteen ruler returned and after conquering the Hawiye clans, founded the Sultanate of Hobyo.
 After the Berlin Conference of 1884–1885, the British began signing agreements with traditional leaders in territory that bordered Ethiopia, French Somaliland (now Djibouti), Italian Somaliland and the Kenya Colony.
 In exchange for protection from aggressors of the local leaders, the treaties secured protected trade rights for Britain.
 In 1887, the British notified the signatories to the Berlin agreement of their intent to establish Somaliland as a British protectorate.